iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.8.0/report.md

 > Excellent App, been using it for six months now, never had a problem at all... 👍😁<br> :date: __2020-09-16 08:36:36__

-> My first time using this app.
-Not familiar with it.
-Cannot delete one of the profile on my list (even though I am able to delete another one) If I am able to choose GP from a drop down list that would be great.
-Then I don't have to go thru many GP with their available date and time shown.<br> :date: __2020-09-05 03:41:53__

 #### 2-star reviews